 - When the timer hits 3:30, pour the developer back in the bottle with your funnel, and reset the timer.
-Quickly seal the developer.
+Evacuate the air out, and seal the developer bottle.

 - When the timer reads 6:30, pour the Blix back into the bottle.
 Reset your timer.

 - Rinse the film with your warm, running water for the next 3:00 (Note: these next steps are not light-sensitive, and may actually be done with the lid off, and the canister funnel out).
 I use a combination of agitation, swishing, swirling, and pouring the water out.
 It does not matter what method you use, as long as you exchange the water in the canister frequently.